GuildOfWeavers/distaff/docs/assembly.md

 # Distaff assembly
 Distaff assembly is a simple, low-level language for writing programs for Distaff VM.
-It stands just above raw Distaff VM [instructions](isa.md), and in fact, many instructions in Distaff assembly map directly to instruction of Distaff VM.
+It stands just above raw Distaff VM [instructions](isa.md), and in fact, many instructions in Distaff assembly map directly to raw instruction of Distaff VM.
 However, Distaff assembly has several advantages:

 * Distaff assembly supports *macro instructions*.
 These instructions expand into sequences of raw Distaff VM instructions making it easier to encode common tasks.
 * Distaff assembler takes care of properly aligning and padding all instructions reducing the amount of mental bookkeeping needed for writing programs.
-* Distaff assembly natively supports flow control expression which the assembler automatically transforms into program execution graphs needed by Distaff VM.
+* Distaff assembly natively supports control flow expression which the assembler automatically transforms into a program execution graph needed by Distaff VM.

 ### Compiling assembly code
 To compile Distaff assembly source code into a program for Distaff VM, you can use the `compile()` function from the [assembly](https://github.com/GuildOfWeavers/distaff/blob/master/src/programs/assembly/mod.rs) module.
 This function takes the following parameters:

 * `source: &str` - a reference to a string containing Distaff assembly source code.
-* `hash_fn: HashFunction` - a hash function to be used for building a Merkle tree of program execution paths.
+* `hash_fn: HashFunction` - a hash function to be used for building a Merkle tree of program procedures.

 The `compile()` function returns `Result<Program, AssemblyError>` which will contain the compiled program if the compilation was successful, or if the source code contained errors, description of the first encountered error.